-The pricing of medicinal products which are totally or partially reimbursed by the Romanian social security system is regulated by the Healthcare Reform Law (95/2006) and Government Decision 800/2016 on the methodology for calculating and approving maximum prices for human-use medicines (except for over-the-counter medicines) authorised for sale in Romania.
+The pricing of medicinal products which are totally or partially reimbursed by the Romanian social security system is regulated by the Healthcare Reform Law (95/2006) and the Ministry of Health’s Order 368/2017 on the methodology for calculating and approving maximum prices for human-use medicines (except for over-the-counter medicines) authorised for sale in Romania.

-According to Decision 800/2016, the holder of a newly issued marketing authorisation must request approval from the Ministry of Health for the medicine’s price.
+According to Order 368/2017, the holder of a newly issued marketing authorisation must request approval from the Ministry of Health for the medicine’s price.
 Such a request must be accompanied by a number of documents, including:

 - a copy of the marketing authorisation;

 - an excerpt from the National Agency for Medicines and Medical Devices’ website with the medicine’s details;